simonlipson/machine_learning/README.md

 ![alt text](images/cv_graph.png)

 The above shows that the Gradient Boosting Regression model (GBM) clearly outperforms the other models.
-It received an r2 score of ~0.72, where a score of 1.0 is the highest possible score.
+It received a r2 score of ~0.72, where a score of 1.0 is the highest possible score.
+This is why I chose the GBM model for my analysis.

 _snippet of source code_
 ```python